Event-driven

 # pull_request.merged

-Event triggered when a branch is successfully merged.
+Triggered when a PR is merged.

 TIP